rksharmany/leader_readme/README.md

 ## III.
 What I Value (The "Bar")
 * **Extreme Ownership:** Own and lead your domain and when things go wrong, tell me early.
 I have complete patience for things going wrong and zero tolerance for "hiding the truth."
 Be accountable!
 * **Personal Optimization:** I am a proponent of personal optimization.
-I value when people are constantly trying to improve their "operating system," whether that’s through better code, better health, or better mental models.
+I value when people are open about improving their "operating system," whether that’s through better code, better health, or better mental models.
+This includes communicating our gaps and being vulnerable.

 ---